Child internet safety

-Child internet safety is at the core of our business and we actively seek to increase children’s safety.
+The safety of children online is at the heart of our business and we actively support and promote their wellbeing online.

-- Ensuring children do not post personal information (email, IM, telephone numbers or pictures with locatable information)
+- Ensuring children do not post personal information (email, IM, telephone numbers or pictures with identifiable locations)

-- Moderation of obscene material likely to affect children
+- Moderating and removing obscene material likely to affect children

-- Education of users around the existence of paedophiles and escalation of any issues to the correct authorities
+- Educating parents, teachers and children’s brands about the existence of paedophiles and prompt escalation of any issues to the correct authorities

-- Active monitoring of potential grooming behaviour online
+- Actively monitoring children’s online spaces for potential grooming behaviour online

-- Taking a proactive approach to cyberbullying of children
+- Taking a proactive approach to cyberbullying of children, teenagers and young adults

-Where possible, we use a combination of automated moderation filters and human moderation techniques to intercept any inappropriate behaviour or age inappropriate content and guide young users so they can enjoy playing online in a healthy, safe environment.
+Where possible, we use a combination of automated moderation filters and advanced human moderation techniques to intercept any inappropriate behaviour or age-gated content.
+We also guide young users so they can enjoy playing online in a healthy, safe environment.

-eModeration CEO Tamara Littleton worked with the British Government Government department UKCCIS to first produce (2005) and then to update (2011) the “Good practice guidance for the moderation of interactive services for children“, published in response to public concern about the safety of children using interactive communication services.
+Emoderation CEO Tamara Littleton worked with the British Government department UKCCIS to first produce and then to update (2011) the “Good practice guidance for the moderation of interactive services for children“, published in response to public concern about the safety of children using interactive communication services.

 - White paper: How to Moderate Teens and Tweens (June 2009)